Skip to content

 Packaged-Upgrades Signed package-based upgrade system with --dry-run preview, .env key merge, and automatic pre-upgrade backup.

-Standards & RFC Compliance Summary
+Standards & RFC Compliance

 AI-Bridge for Cisco UC implements a comprehensive set of industry standards across its security, authentication, cryptography, and transport layers, including: